-Between 2006 and 2012 the total number of pension beneficiaries in the EU increased by 3.1 % while expenditure (measured in constant prices) rose by 13.3 % (see Figure 6).
-The growth in the number of beneficiaries was more or less constant each year over the period while the increase in expenditure was concentrated almost entirely between 2006 and 2009 (13.3 % rise).
-A very slight increase was noted from 2009 to 2011 while a small decrease was recorded in 2012.
+Between 2006 and 2012 the total number of pension beneficiaries in the EU increased by 3.0 % while expenditure (measured in constant prices) rose by 11.7 % (see Figure 6).
+The growth in the number of beneficiaries was more or less constant each year over the period while most of the increase in expenditure was concentrated between 2006 and 2009 (9.0 % rise) and only small increases were noted from 2010 to 2012.
 This decline in the rate of growth of pension expenditure could be a result of the sovereign debt crisis which emerged in late 2009.

-Expenditure on all three types of pensions rose between 2006 and 2009 — by 15 % for old age, by 9.4 % for disability and 8.2 % survivors’ pensions.
+Expenditure on pensions rose between 2006 and 2009 — by 10.8 % for old age, by 2.4 % for disability and 5.1 % survivors’ pensions.
 Between 2009 and 2012, however, expenditure on old age pensions continued to rise, albeit at a much slower rate, while expenditure on disability and survivors pensions fell.

-The total expenditure per beneficiary of at least one type of pension rose by 9-13 % between 2006 and 2009 for all three categories of pension.
-Changes between 2009 and 2012 were much smaller for the three categories of pensions: expenditure per beneficiary for old age pensions fell marginally more than in the case of the other two categories.
+The total expenditure per beneficiary of at least one type of pension rose by 5 – 7 % between 2006 and 2009 for all three categories of pension.
+Changes between 2009 and 2012 were much smaller for the three categories of pensions: expenditure per beneficiary slightly rose for old age pensions, slightly decreased for survivors’ pensions and remained essentially the same for disability pensions.